sethborden/wireframes/readme.md

 _The tabs, progress bar, buttons, and pretty much everything else was hand coded._

 There's little value in this aside from this serving as a portfolio piece.
-To view it, clone the repo and run an http server from its root directory.
-(I'd recommend [lite-server](https://github.com/johnpapa/lite-server) as it does a great job of updating changes in real time.)
+See it in action [here](https://sethborden.github.io/wireframes)

 ##### Original image is from [here](https://www.ventureharbour.com/wp-content/uploads/2014/05/VWO-List-of-Tests.png)